 When answering a question about past failures at work, you want to be honest, but you also don’t want to demonstrate that you are incapable of handling the job.

 If you haven't failed at anything, say so.
 However, almost all of us have struggled with something at work at one time or another.
-You want to make sure your answer is honest, but also does not cost you the job.
+You want to make sure your answer is honest, but also does not cost you the job offer.

 Pick a Minor Example

-If you can think of an example, be sure that it's a minor one.
+If you can think of an example of when you failed, be sure that it's a minor one.
 Do not pick an example of a time you failed at something that led to a disaster for the company.
-Also, do not pick an example that is directly related to the job you’re applying for.
-For example, if you are applying for a job in customer service, do not describe a time that you had a really negative encounter with a client.
+Also, do not choose an example that is directly related to the job you’re applying for.
+For instance, if you are applying for a job in customer service, do not describe a time that you had a really negative encounter with a client.

-- Last year, I made revisions to my school’s sixth-grade curriculum, particularly to the literacy curriculum.
-At the end of the year, we saw a 20-percent improvement in students’ literacy test scores.
+Last year, I made revisions to my school’s sixth-grade curriculum, particularly to the literacy curriculum.
+At the end of the year, we saw a 20% improvement in students’ literacy test scores.
 My ability to achieve success among students is part of why I love curriculum development.

 “What Was Your Biggest Failure at Work?”